Aden1ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my 8th script is to display ls -l into a file. my 9th script is to duplicate the last line of a file. my 10th script is to delete set of files(.js) from a directory and subdirectirs.
+my 8th script is to display ls -l into a file. my 9th script is to duplicate the last line of a file. my 10th script is to delete set of files(.js) from a directory and subdirectirs. my 11th script is to count the number of directories and sub-directories. my 12th scrript is to print the 10 newest files in a directory.